Skip to main content

 However, even the best credit cards don’t cover everything.
 If you’re over 65 or have a pre-existing condition, it’s recommended you buy coverage for emergency medical treatment.

 If you fall and chip a tooth while travelling, your credit card company may deem it non-essential, or something that can wait until your return to Canada.
-Routine or elective treatments aren’t typically covered with travel health insurance plans.
+Routine or elective treatments aren’t typically covered by travel health insurance plans.

-If you have health insurance at work, or with your significant other’s employer, double check the limits and stipulations.
+If you have health insurance at work, or with your significant other’s employer, double-check the limits and stipulations.
 They may not pay your medical fees while you’re outside of Canada.
-Your provincial health plan might pay some, but never up front, so you’ll be on the hook until you return.
+Your provincial health plan might pay some, but never upfront, so you’ll be on the hook until you return.
 The government of Canada won’t pay your medical bills.

-Depending on where you’re travelling, some foreign hospitals can be expensive, or require cash up front.
+Depending on where you’re travelling, some foreign hospitals can be expensive, or require cash upfront.
 In fact, some hospitals or clinics won’t even treat you if you don’t have enough insurance or money to pay your bills.
 It’s a different experience abroad, so plan accordingly.

 If you’re entering a country with a travel advisory ban due to terrorism or a pandemic, or if you plan on doing extreme sports like bungee jumping, or scuba diving, be sure to ask about exclusions.